If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Methods

 \subsection{Loneliness Assessment}

-We performed an extra labelling step to extract and categorise conversations by lonely users.
-Directly using traditional scales to assess loneliness, such as the UCLA Loneliness Scale \cite{UCLAScale} or the Differential Loneliness Scale (DLS) \cite{DLS} were not applicable since they rely on the subject answering a questionnaire.
+We extracted and categorised from the main corpus conversations by lonely users.
+Standard scales to assess loneliness, such as the UCLA Loneliness Scale \cite{UCLAScale} or the Differential Loneliness Scale (DLS; \citealt{DLS}) were not applicable as they require direct interaction with the subjects.
+Our label taxonomy followed that of \citet{Jiang_Jiang_Leqi_Winkielman_2022} (\tabref{lonelinesstable}).
+The authors used Reddit posts and traditional classifiers (e.g. LSTMs) to classify loneliness in a fine-grained manner.
+Their taxonomy is hand-designed, based off DLS and a human-led evaluation, and hence suitable for our work.
+We used the same call parameters as in \secref{corpusannotation}.
+The prompt is in \appref{prompts}.
+The loneliness assessment (qualitative analysis) was done using Reflexive Thematic Analysis (RTA; \citealt{10.1191/1478088706qp063oa}).

-For our loneliness labelling work we repurposed the taxonomy by \citet{Jiang_Jiang_Leqi_Winkielman_2022}, which can be also found in \tabref{lonelinesstable}.
-In this work, the authors used Reddit posts and traditional classifiers (e.g. LSTMs, BERT) to predict and classify loneliness in a fine-grained manner.
-Their taxonomy is hand-designed based on previous work and DLS, and was based on a human-led evaluation on a large dataset, which made it suitable for our work.
-For labelling we used the same call parameters as in \secref{corpusannotation}, and the prompt used is in \appref{prompts}.
-The loneliness assessment (qualitative analysis) was done using the Reflexive Thematic Analysis of \citet{10.1191/1478088706qp063oa}.
+We refer to the subset of dialogues that qualified as lonely as the \textbf{lonely corpus}.
+See \appref{corpusbreakdown} for a taxonomy and breakdown of the main corpus, the relevant corpus, and the lonely corpus.